dcnieho/GlassesViewer/README.md

   shift key held down.
 Shift-clicking, keeping the mouse button down, dragging and releasing adds an intervening annotation for the range over which the mouse moved without a need for the second click.
+- control-shift-clicking starts adding intervening annotation across all streams instead of only current stream.
 - dragging with right mouse button pans the plot, moves the visible data in the window
 - double-click on data axis sets time to clicked time